-if requested, the model matrix used.

-model if requested (the default), the model frame used (where relevant) information returned by model.frame on the special handling na.action of NAs
+x if requested, the model matrix used. model if requested (the default), the model frame used. na.action (where relevant) information returned by model.frame on the special handling

 In addition, non-null fits will have components assign, effects and (unless not requested) qr relating to the linear fit, for use by extractor functions such as summary and effects